- Recordings player: You're here. This is where the magic happens and you get to see how users interact with your site.

 - View Heatmap: Visit a Heatmap of this page by clicking the flame icon.

-On the right of the URL, you also have the following additional options you can choose from:
+Outside and to the right of the URL field, you also have the following options you can choose from:

 - Share: This button allows you to generate a line to the recording that people outside your Hotjar account can view without having access to Hotjar.
 Learn more about sharing Hotjar data